Careers360 Logo

 Answer:

-This means 75 can be written in the form pq where p and q are co-prime integers.
+Let us assume 75 is rational, this means it can be written in the form pq where p and q are co-prime integers.

-As p and q are integers p7q would be rational, this contradicts the fact that 5 is irrational.
+As p and q are integers p7q would be rational, which contradicts the fact that 5 is irrational.
 This contradiction arises because our initial assumption that 75 is rational was wrong.
 Therefore 75 is irrational.

 Q3 (3) Prove that the following are irrationals : 6+2